v2sCollections/Constellation/README.md

 Please let us know if you have any issues with this collection I'm sure we can figure it out.

-If you enjoy this collection, **PLEASE** endorse the mod authors and Support us to help us build the best collection we for Starfield.
+If you enjoy this collection, **PLEASE** endorse the mod authors and Support us to help us build the best collection for Starfield.

 Special thanks to these guys who helped make this collection what it is.
-And everyone on the Nexus and the Starfield modding Discords.
+And everyone on the [Nexus](https://discord.gg/nexusmods) and the [Starfield](https://discord.gg/starfieldmodding) modding Discords.

 - [Xilamonstrr](https://www.nexusmods.com/starfield/users/126616023)
 - [canliberk](https://www.nexusmods.com/users/5027009)